loolooyyyy/konfigurations/README.md

  - A value returned from K.v() must be immutable.
 Care must be taken when using custom types.

+ - Every object returned by konfiguration, including custom types, MUST implement equals(), otherwise calls to update() will not work properly/

  - KonvigV.v() will return new values if the konfiguration source is updated, while konfig key observers are still waiting to be notified (are not notified *yet*).